 The upshot is that democracy may give rise to its own gravediggers.
-Populists who are catapulted into political office democratically may aggrandize power for themselves and mount an assault on liberal institutions.
+Populists who are catapulted into political office democratically may increase their own power and mount an assault on liberal institutions.

 Hypothesis 3: Populists will undermine democratic institutions, reduce media freedoms, increase corruption, and establish clientelist relationships.